u-boot/u-boot/tools/binman/binman.rst

 Motivation
 ----------

-Packaging of firmware is quite a different task from building the various parts.
+As mentioned above, packaging of firmware is quite a different task from building the various parts.
 In many cases the various binaries which go into the image come from separate build systems.
 For example, ARM Trusted Firmware is used on ARMv8 devices but is not built in the U-Boot tree.
 If a Linux kernel is included in the firmware image, it is built elsewhere.

 It is of course possible to add more and more build rules to the U-Boot build system to cover these cases.
 It can shell out to other Makefiles and